capacitor-community/background-geolocation/README.md

         requestPermissions: true,

         // If "true", stale locations may be delivered while the device
-        // acquires a GPS lock.
-You are responsible for checking the "time"
+        // determines the current location.
+You are responsible for checking the
+        // "time" property.
+If "false", locations are guaranteed to be up to
-        // property.
+        // date.
 Defaults to "false".
         stale: false
     },
     function callback(location, error) {